 - 2nd year apprenitce rate per hour is to be 65% of a tradepereson's hourly rate

 - 3rd year apprentice rate per hour is to be 80% of a tradeperson's hourly rate

 - 4th year apprentice rate per hour is to be 90% of a tradeperson;s hourly rate

 - Note that the pay that the apprenitce receives must meet the government mininmum wage guidelines.
 To help with this calculation you can download a pre-prepared excell spreadsheet here.
-Just change the areas highlighed in green i.e. tradeperson's hourly rate to what you want or the hours worked in one week and the spread sheet will calculate the rest automatically based on April 2019 minimum wage information.
+Just change the areas highlighed in green i.e. tradeperson's hourly rate to what you want or the hours worked in one week or the pension contribution rate and the spread sheet will calculate the rest automatically based on April 2020 minimum wage information.
 The worksheet also displays other scenarios based on the apprentice's starting age and the minimum wage you have to pay.

 Travel and equipment